 If your organization does the same project every year should they keep doing it?
 Why or why not?

-Don't fall into the trap

-of organizing projects

-that no one wants
+Don't fall into the trap of organizing projects that no one wants anymore just because that's what you've always done!

-that's what because

-always done!